Protecting Your Home, Assets, Family And Legacy

 Fear at home does not need to be compounded by anxiety about legal filing and bureaucracy.
 Get the help you need for your safety.

 If you are reading this page about California restraining orders, please take a moment to consider your safety.
-Your computer likely has a History of sites visited, and these crumbs can tell others in your household what sites you have visited.
+Your computer likely has a history of sites visited, and these crumbs can tell others in your household what information you are seeking.
 If you are unsafe, please call for help immediately.

 Victims of Abuse or Violence

 For victims of domestic violence or any form of abuse, whether it be physical, emotional, or verbal, a restraining order may be needed for protection.
-The protection obtained through a restraining order can not only protect you and your loved ones, but your property and livelihood as well.
+The protection obtained through a restraining order can protect you and your loved ones, as well as your property and livelihood.
 A restraining order offers protection from physical and/or mental abuse.

-Family Law Restraining Orders, contrary to civil harassment Restraining Orders, require as showing that you have or had a close personal relationship with the person you are seeking protection from, and that individual had or currently has, the opportunity to abuse you in some way.
+Family Law Restraining Orders, contrary to Civil Harassment Restraining Orders, require a showing that you have or had a close personal relationship with the person you are seeking protection from, and that individual had or currently has the opportunity to abuse you in some way.
 Forms of abuse include, but are not limited to, kicking, hitting, following/stalking, and harassment.

 Through a restraining order, you may obtain protection for yourself, your children, and any other household residents.
 A judge can craft a restraining order to suit your needs.

 Temporary Restraining Orders or “TROs” can be obtained with little to no notice, depending on the circumstances.
 Hiring an attorney to help you in this process is advised, but not required.
-Contact us and we can help you
+Contact Weed Law Group, PC, and we can help you.

 To protect you and your children, one of the several types of California restraining orders can help.
 A restraining order is an order of the court.
 It can be crafted in various ways; however, it can order the restrained person to: